© Ⓟ 1996 SYDA Foundation®. All rights reserved.

 Please do not copy, record, or distribute.

-The prayer was created by one of Baba Muktananda’s devotees, the renowned singer Hari Om Sharan, in the late 1960s.
+It is a tradition for Siddha Yogis to sing this prayer of gratitude, including at the conclusion of their recitation of Shri Guru Gita.
+This prayer was created by one of Baba Muktananda’s devotees, the renowned singer Hari Om Sharan, in the late 1960s.
 To compose it, he combined scriptural verses in Sanskrit with verses in Hindi that he wrote himself.

 The prayer opens with the phrase tvameva mata—“you are the mother”—from a verse that originates in a Sanskrit hymn titled Pandava Gita.
 Queen Gandhari addresses these words to Lord Krishna in the sacred epic poem Mahabharata.
 As a disciple, the queen praises her Guru with devotion and reverence, recognizing the Guru as the supreme progenitor, the friend of all, the source of knowledge and also wealth.
 With true understanding, Gandhari sees the Guru as the Self of all and, thus, the source of every blessing in her life.